 3000—in other words, that there were 14,000 missing values for

-These 14,000 missing values would make it much more difficult to accurately correlate average income of households with median house prices.
+These 14,000 missing values would make it much more difficult to accurately correlate median income of households with median house prices.
 Before training a model on this data, it would be prudent to investigate the cause of these missing values to ensure that there are no latent biases responsible for missing income and population data.

 Unexpected Feature Values